AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/map-visualization.md

 ---
-description: Use the map visualization to plot data on a geographic map visualization
+description: Use the map visualization to plot data on a geographic map visualization.
 title: Map
 uuid: 6038f336-62a3-4efa-8316-4d7792468db3
 feature: Visualizations